CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

     #### Full export

-    In a full export, all ontologies are included in the `CONCEPT` table, thus Convert-Pheno does not need to search any additional databases for ontologies (with a few exceptions).
+    In a full export, all standardized terms are included in the `CONCEPT` table, thus Convert-Pheno does not need to search any additional databases for terminology (with a few exceptions).

     #### Partial export

-    In a partial export, many ontologies may be missing from the `CONCEPT` table, as a result, `Convert-Pheno` will perform a search on the included **ATHENA-OHDSI** database.
+    In a partial export, many standardized terms may be missing from the `CONCEPT` table, as a result, `Convert-Pheno` will perform a search on the included **ATHENA-OHDSI** database.
 To enable this search you should use the flag `--ohdsi-db`.

     ### Running `Convert-Pheno`